For optometrists · Referral hub

 Your patient’s experience reflects on your practice.
 Our private pathway is built to be simple for patients and respectful of your clinical role, with consistent updates and clear outcomes.

-You’ll receive correspondence that is easy to interpret in practice: diagnosis, management plan, medication, and follow-up expectations.
+• Clear clinical letters: you’ll receive correspondence that is easy to interpret in practice — diagnosis, management plan, medication and follow-up expectations.

 A predictable process helps your team set expectations and reduces back-and-forth.
 Below is our typical referral journey from form submission through to clinical correspondence.